prathamtomar99/Oral-Cancer-with-Generative-Ai-Chatbot-/README.md

-Oral Cancer basic Deep Learning
-Flask Application with TensorFlow, PyTorch, and OpenCV Integration
+Oral Cancer advance Deep Learning with Ensemble Techniques Flask Application with TensorFlow, PyTorch, OpenCV, LLM model Integration

 Features
 File Upload:

-Users can upload images through a form, securely saved using Flask and Werkzeug's secure_filename.
+Users can upload images through a form, securely saved using Flask and Werkzeug's secure_filename. users can also chat with a Chat LLM Model which is integrates using HuggingFaceHub API

 TensorFlow Model Loading:

 TensorFlow is used for loading pre-trained models to perform image classification or other machine learning tasks.